broadinstitute/woodard/README.md

 # woodard
 A Scala client for the Cromwell server.
+This is very much work in progress.

 Feel free to submit pull requests.